jflowernet/intro-terra/README.md

 You will also need to have the data within this repository.
 You can do one of the following depending on how comfortable you are with Github:

-- Fork this repository using the grey "Fork" button on this page.
+- [Fork this repository](https://github.com/jflowernet/intro-terra-ecodatascience/fork).
 This will create your own copy of this repository which has all the data and code.
 More details on how to fork [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 - Download the data to somewhere on your computer that you will be able to access during the workshop.
-The data are in a zip file [here](https://github.com/emlab-ucsb/intro-terra/blob/main/data/data.zip); use the "Download raw file" icon (arrow pointing down) in the top right of that page.
+The data are in a zip file [here](https://github.com/jflowernet/intro-terra-ecodatascience/raw/main/data/data.zip).
 Once you have downloaded the data, unzip it, and make sure you know the path to the folder with all the data, e.g. "Documents/workshop_data/", so you can load the data during the workshop.

-The workshop website is shown on the right hand side of this page
+The workshop website is shown on the right hand side of this page and can also be accessed [here](https://jflowernet.github.io/intro-terra-ecodatascience/)